-Rachel Gregg is a multidisciplinary artist based in Exeter NSW
+Rachel Gregg is a multidisciplinary artist based on Gundungurra Country

 Most at home amidst nature and in the company of animals.